glewis67/code-refactor/README.md

 ## Installation

-To install no necessery dependencies just follow the deployed url link.
+To install no necessery dependencies just follow the deployment url link.

 ## Deployment